JVital2013/pihole-router/README.md

 The first line enables forwarding of IPv6 Packets between network interfaces.
 The second one allows the Pi to accept Router Advertisements on eth0.
 This is necessary for automatic IPv6 configuration from your ISP

-**2.**  Edit /etc/dhcpcd.conf and configure it to look like this example here.
-TODO: Insert Link
+**2.**  Edit /etc/dhcpcd.conf and configure it to look [like this example here](https://github.com/JVital2013/pihole-router/blob/main/examples/ipv6/dhcpcd.conf).

 ``noipv6rs`` globally turns off router solicitations and acceptance of router advertisements.